hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/engineering-issue-template.md

   - [ ] Engineer: Conduct the necessary research (if applicable), clarify any questions
   - [ ] Engineer: Engineer work with Engineer team Lead to assign the appropriate size & complexity:
   - [ ] Engineer/Engineering Lead: determine if work should be split into multiple issues, if so create those issues and link them in this issue (if applicable) or create as standalone.
+ - [ ] Engineer/Engineering Lead: determine and provide "start and end date" for Product to update.
 - Draft and Review:
   - [ ] Engineer: Change Issue Status to "For Review/Feedback Needed"
   - [ ] Engineer: Add Label "Ready for: Dev Peer Review"